Forward Logs from Cortex Data Lake to a Syslog Server

 - Select theFacility.Choose one of the syslog standard values.
 The value maps to how your syslog server uses the facility field to manage messages.
 For details on the facility field, see the IETF standard for the log format (CSV, LEEF, or CEF) that you will choose in the next step.

-- (Optional)Uploadthe private CA certificate used to sign the server certificate.Only do this if you installed a self-signed certificate on your receiver.
+- (Optional)Uploada private CA-signed or self-signed certificate.Only do this if you installed a private CA-signed or self-signed certificate on your receiver.
 The file containing the certificates must be in PEM format.

 - Test Connectionto ensure that Cortex Data Lake can communicate with the receiver.This checks TLS connectivity to verify that transmission is possible.If the test fails, you will not be able to proceed.